MONTEREY BAY ROSE SOCIETY

 a.
 Only necessary if you have had severe insect infestations

 b.
-Usually will increase protection but isn’t necessary
+Usually will increase protection, but it isn’t necessary

 9. No need to feed your roses until new growth appears in February